kevinmadson026/firetv-remapper/README.md

-readme_content = """# Fire TV Remote Button Remapper
+# Fire TV Remote Button Remapper

 A lightweight utility script to remap dedicated app buttons on your Amazon Fire TV Stick remote control to open your preferred custom applications.